 Net assets recorded in a foreign currency are translated at the exchange rate on the balance sheet date.
 Revenue and expense items are translated at the average exchange rate for the year.
-The resulting translation adjustments are recorded in accumulated other comprehensive income net of tax.
+The resulting translation adjustments are recorded in accumulated other comprehensive income.

 Gains and losses resulting from foreign currency transactions denominated in currency other than the functional currency are recorded at the approximate rate of exchange at the transaction date.
-For the years ended December 31, 2010, 2009 and 2008, the Company recorded net foreign currency gain of \$0.1 million, gain of \$0.2 million, and loss of \$0.2 million, respectively, and these amounts are included in other expense, net.
+For the years ended December 31, 2011, 2010 and 2009, the Company recorded net foreign currency gain of \$0.3 million, \$0.1 million and \$0.2 million, respectively, and these amounts are included in other expense, net.